tmcgilchrist/capnp-rpc/README.md

   Echo.heartbeat service "foo" callback
 ```

-Here, we ask the server for its logger and then (without waiting for the reply), tell it to send heartbeat messages to the promised logger (you should see the messages appear in the server process's output).
+Here, we ask the server for its logger and then (without waiting for the reply), tell it to send heartbeat
+messages to the promised logger (you should see the messages appear in the server process's output).

-Previously, when we exported our local `callback` object, it arrived at the service as a proxy that sent messages back to the client over the network.
+Previously, when we exported our local `callback` object, it arrived at the service as a proxy that sent
-But when we send the (promise of the) server's own logger back to it, the RPC system detects this and "shortens" the path;
+messages back to the client over the network.
+But when we send the (promise of the) server's own logger back
-the capability reference that the `heartbeat` handler gets is a direct reference to its own logger, which
+to it, the RPC system detects this and "shortens" the path; the capability reference that the `heartbeat`
-it can call without using the network.
+handler gets is a direct reference to its own logger, which it can call without using the network.

-These optimisations are very important because they allow us to build APIs like this with small functions that can be composed easily.
+These optimisations are very important because they allow us to build APIs like this with small functions
-Without pipelining, we would be tempted to clutter the protocol with specialised methods like `heartbeatToYourself` to avoid the extra round-trips most RPC protocols would otherwise require.
+that can be composed easily.
+Without pipelining, we would be tempted to clutter the protocol with specialised
+methods like `heartbeatToYourself` to avoid the extra round-trips most RPC protocols would otherwise require.

+At this point you can write a useful client / server with Cap'n Proto RPC Protocol.
+The following sections
+continue to build on this example but are optional.

 ### Hosting multiple sturdy refs
+What is a sturdy ref?
+TODO

-The `Restorer.single` restorer used above is useful for vats hosting a single sturdy ref.
+The `Restorer.single` restorer used in `server.ml` is useful for Vats hosting a single sturdy ref.
-However, you may want to host multiple sturdy refs,
-perhaps to provide separate "admin" and "user" capabilities to different clients,
+However, you may want to host multiple sturdy refs, perhaps to provide separate "admin" and "user"
-or to allow services to be created and persisted as sturdy refs dynamically.
+capabilities to different clients, or to allow services to be created and persisted as sturdy refs
+dynamically.
 To do this, we can use `Restorer.Table`.

-For example, we can extend our example to provide sturdy refs for both the main echo service and the logger service:
+For example, we can extend our `server.ml` example to provide sturdy refs for both the main echo service and
+the logger service:

 ```ocaml
 let write_cap vat service_id cap_file =